blackfireio/lando-plugin/README.md

 - It only works with Debian-based application containers, which is the case for most Lando recipes;
 - The probe is automatically installed in PHP application services.
-For Python, you need to install the PIP package and run use `blackfire-python` instead of `python`.
+For Python, you need to install the PIP package and use `blackfire-python` instead of `python`.